srijan-paul/srijan-paul.github.io/injuly.in/src/blog/screen-capture.md

 ### Linux

-On linux, the operating system is not directly responsible for deciding whats drawn to the screen.
+On Linux, the operating system is not directly responsible for deciding whats drawn to the screen.
 Instead, a process called the [windowing system](https://en.wikipedia.org/wiki/Windowing_system) renders windows and handles the user's interaction with GUIs.
 All programs that render to the screen do so by communicating with the window system.

-A run of the mill linux machine will use either X11 or Wayland – the two most popular window systems.
+A run of the mill Linux machine will use either X11 or Wayland – the two most popular window systems.

-For X11 based linux devices, you can request a process called the `X-Server`  for the screen's image data  using the [`XShmGetImage`](https://linux.die.net/man/3/xshmgetimage) call.
+For X11 based Linux devices, you can request the X-Server  for the screen's image data  using the [`XShmGetImage`](https://Linux.die.net/man/3/xshmgetimage) call.
 Here is a [usage example](https://stackoverflow.com/questions/43442675/how-to-use-xshmgetimage-and-xshmputimage) on stackoverflow.

-On Wayland linux, you'll want this library called `pipewire` that can fetch screen image data from the *compositor* – a substitute for the X-server on Wayland.
+On Wayland Linux, you'll want this library called `pipewire` that can fetch screen image data from the *compositor* – a substitute for the X-server on Wayland.
 Lucky for us, pipewire has an official [tutorial](https://docs.pipewire.org/page_tutorial5.html) on capturing video frames.

 ## Encoding frames to image or video